AbuZar-Ansarii/free-openclaude/README.md

-# 🤖 Claude Code: Android & PC Setup
+# 🤖 OpenClaude: Android & PC Setup

 Welcome to the ultimate streamlined setup guide for running **OpenClaude** directly from your terminal.